Please see our policies page for our current Child Protection and Safeguarding policy .

 Our services are crucial in our fight for every childhood.

 Below are links to organisations and or policies that relate to safeguarding at Polesden Lacey Infant School.
-If you have any questions about safeguarding please come and speak to Ms. Mole, Mrs. Binding or Mrs. Scott.
+If you have any questions about safeguarding please come and speak to Ms. Mole or Mrs. Binding.
 You can also visit the NSPCC website by clicking on their link for extra resources and information.

 Working Together to Safeguard Children